- 128 credits

 The foreign language proficiency requirement may be fulfilled in any one of the following ways:

-- by successfully completing at Rhodes any appropriate four-credit language course numbered 201 or higher
+- by successfully completing at Rhodes any appropriate four-credit language course numbered 201 or higher.

 - by achieving proficiency with Advanced Placement credit as follows:

 - Modern Languages (Chinese, French, German, Russian, Spanish): Students who earned a 4 or 5 on a language AP exam in Chinese, French, German, Russian, or Spanish will receive 4 credits of that language′s 201 course by demonstrating proficiency in that language.
-Proficiency is demonstrated by achieving a placement score above the 201 level AND by demonstrating high intermediate oral and written proficiency through face-to-face testing with language faculty.
+Proficiency is demonstrated by achieving a placement score above the 201 level AND by demonstrating ACTFL Intermediate-Mid proficiency through face-to-face testing with language faculty.
 No further language coursework is then required.
 A student who earned a 4 or 5 on a language AP exam but who does not achieve proficiency based on the placement test and faculty approval does not receive any credit for the AP exam and must take an appropriate four-credit language course numbered 201 or higher in order to earn that credit and proficiency.